-The fiscal integrity of a government is heavily dependent on the extent to which revenues meet exceed actual or expenditures.
-It is, therefore, essential that conservative assumptions be used in During economic forecasting revenues. downturns, conservative revenue forecasts are particularly important because the slowdown in one sector of the economy can extend to other sectors, and in those circumstances, the County could experience a broader decline in revenues.
+The fiscal integrity of a government is heavily dependent on the extent to which actual meet exceed revenues or expenditures.
+It is, therefore, essential that conservative assumptions be used in forecasting revenues.
+During economic downturns, conservative revenue forecasts are particularly important because the slowdown in one sector of the economy can extend to other sectors, and in those circumstances, the County could experience a broader decline in revenues.